emmajanedrews/base-template/_posts/2016-10-13-getting-to-know-brooks-bowman.md

 blogger_orig_url: http://www.realestatecareerhawaii.com/2016/10/getting-to-know-brooks-bowman.html
 ---
 {% include youtube.html %}
 *Brooks Bowman is a Listing Partner here at Team Lally, and he enjoys the camaraderie of working on a team very much.*

-<a href="http://808.guaranteedsale.com/">Want to sell your Hawaii Area Home?
-Get a home value report</a>
-<a href="http://www.besthawaiirealestatesearch.com/">Want to buy a Hawaii area home?
-Search all homes for sale</a>

 Today, we wanted you to get to know a little bit about Brooks Bowman.